-I included a screenshot on how to test the connection.
-To do this, you need to click on data and connections.
+I included a screenshot of how to test the connection.
+To do this, you need to click on data and links.
 From there, you will be brought to the connection properties tab which will give you many options on how you want the connection to work.
-If you click on the definition tab, you will be brought to a screen that shows where the connection comes from.
+If you click on the definition tab, you will be brought to a screen that shows where the relationship comes from.
 You will see the website that is connected to your spreadsheet.

 How to Update Your Spreadsheet Dynamically

 You can have the data refresh every 60 seconds (or another given time) if this is a dynamic website that is getting updated in real-time.
 This can be great if you are trying to get real-time data updated into excel as it comes in.
 You can also choose the settings to upgrade every time you click the refresh all button.
 One example of why you would want to do this is if you are tracking fantasy football in real-time.
 Perhaps you want players stats to be updating in real-time (or when the website is updated), so you can choose this option.

 Creating a connection from a website into excel will save you time.
 Instead of going to a site and copying and pasting the data into excel, you can have the connection do that automatically for you.
 You can even take this a step further and create a pivot table or have IF statements run to get fast analysis on whatever you want to track.
 Depending on your connection and how often you want the results to come in, you can have a lot of saved data.
 Here are the steps on how to make excel document smaller and run faster.